Jyotsna999/MLOps-Zoomcamp/README.md

 Saving and loading models with MLflow
 Model registry
 MLflow in practice
-Homework
-More details

 Module 3: Orchestration and ML Pipelines
 Workflow orchestration
 Prefect 2.0
 Turning a notebook into a pipeline
 Deployment of Prefect flow
-Homework
-More details

 Module 4: Model Deployment
 Three ways of model deployment: Online (web and streaming) and offline (batch) Web service: model deployment with Flask
 Streaming: consuming events with AWS Kinesis and Lambda
 Batch: scoring data offline
-Homework
-More details

 Module 5: Model Monitoring
 Monitoring ML-based services
-Monitoring web services with Prometheus, Evidently, and Grafana Monitoring batch jobs with Prefect, MongoDB, and Evidently More details
+Monitoring web services with Prometheus, Evidently, and Grafana Monitoring batch jobs with Prefect, MongoDB, and Evidently

 Module 6: Best Practices
 Testing: unit, integration